What is ‘No Recourse to Public Funds’?

 Section 17 the Children Act 1989 requires local authorities to ensure the welfare of children in their area who are ‘in need.’
 ‘In need’ usually means that a child’s family doesn’t have adequate accommodation or the income to pay for food and other essentials.
 Section 17 support is provided by social services and is not a public fund so the responsibility of the local authority applies to any child, regardless of their immigration status.
 Section 17 support is support for the whole family, and can come in the form of housing, money and other resources.

 What is ‘gatekeeping’?

-‘Gatekeeping’ is a word used to mean the tactics used by social services which make it more difficult to access Section 17 support.
+‘Gatekeeping’ describes the tactics used by local authorities make it more difficult for destitute migrant families to access Section 17 support.
 This might include giving false or unclear information, making threats, leaving people to wait for a very long time, or refusing to give temporary accommodation.